-Get 4.0 AMA PRA Cat 1 CMEs FREE with the POCUS Fundamentals Certificate!
+Get 4.0 AMA PRA Category 1 CMEs FREE with the POCUS Fundamentals Certificate!

 *While the POCUS Fundamentals Certificate is waived for clinicians who have passed the Sonography Principles & Instrumentation (SPI) examination within the last five (5) years or ARDMS® and APCA™ Certificate holders for the purpose of prerequisite eligibility for other POCUS Certificates and Certifications, this does not apply to earning CME credits.